 From the below screenshot, you can see there is a warning symbol on the Term Extraction Transformation.
 It shows that the error output is not connected.
 You can remove the warning symbol by configuring the error output of the Term Extraction Transformation.
 So double-click on the Configure Error Output button opens a new window to set the error output.

 The default configuration of a Term Extraction Transformation is to redirect error rows.
 You can get rid of this warning by connecting the error output.
 Or by changing the default behavior to Ignore Failure or Fail Component.
 Let’s change to Ignore Failure

 Click ok to finish configuring the SSIS Term Extraction Transformation to extract nouns.

 STEP 7: Now, we have to give the Server, database, and table details of the target.
 So double-click on the OLE DB Destination and provide the required information.

 Here we selected the database as the destination data source (localhost as server instance) and [Extracting Nouns using Term Extraction] table as our destination table

 STEP 8: Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.
 If not, please assign them to the appropriate destination column

 Click ok to finish designing our Extract Nouns using Term Extraction Transformation in SSIS package.
 Let us run the package

 Let’s open the SQL Server Management Studio and check the results

-TIP: If we are extracting terms from any product description then the product name will be repeated number of times but we don’t require the product name in the output.
-In these situations we add these product names table in the exclusion list.
+TIP: If we are extracting terms from any product description, the product name will repeat a number of times.
+But we don’t require the product name in the output.
+In these situations, we add these product names table in the exclusion list.